 This is one of the most horrific things that well-meaning people say.
 Now that I am grieving after pregnancy loss or infertility, and perhaps feeling like a failure, feel free to call my baby damaged too.
 With friends like these...

 And our vote for the #1 WORST THING TO SAY to someone after a pregnancy loss…

 #1 Do you think you did something to make it happen?

-Not everyone experiences emotional pain after miscarriage, but those who do may feel an unrelenting anguish and grief.
-They may be questioning everything that they drank, ate and did during their pregnancy.
+Not everyone experiences emotional pain after miscarriage, infertility or pregnancy loss.
+But those who do may feel an unrelenting anguish and grief.
+They may be questioning everything that they drank, ate and did during their pregnancy and their attempts to conceive.
 They may be harshly, internally judging themselves.
-If they are searching for a path to peace, these statements and questions will only make their struggle harder.
-Don't add fuel to the fire.
-Offer comfort instead.
+If they are searching for a path to peace, this questions is the worst that you could ask.
+Don't add to their pain - offer comfort instead.

 How Can You Help?